descender76/cpp_proposals/ale_asl/constexpr_dangling_reduction.md

 If only #1 was applied holistically via p0936r0, -Wlifetime or some such then that would not be appropriate/reasonable for those that really should be fixed by #2.
 Likewise #2 can't fix all but MAY make sense for those that it applies to.

 Any reduction in undefined behavior or dangling references should be welcomed, at least as long it can be explained simply and rationally.

+### Why not just make the evaluation of all constant expressions by default of `static storage duration`?

+This too would reduce dangling in the same way as this proposal and has the added benefit of being even simpler rules.
+[To be decided]

 ## References